xamarin/ExposureNotification.Sample/README.md

 # Sample

-Tere is a sample implementation of the mobile app and backend.

 ## Mobile App

-A sample mobile app to use the API.
+A sample mobile app written using C# and Xamarin.Forms which accesses the native iOS and Android Exposure Notification API's and communicates with the sample server backend.

 ## Server